Molly Taylor: 2019–present

 Following Subaru's exit from the Australian Rally Championship, Taylor had planned to compete in a number of rounds of the 2020 American Rally Association championship in a DirtFish Limited Subaru WRX STI, but the impact of the COVID-19 pandemic put an hiatus on her ARA assault.
 Taylor continues as a brand ambassador for Subaru Australia.

 In 2020, it was announced Taylor would be participating the Seven Network's reality program SAS Australia.

 In May 2020, Taylor joined the driver program of the inaugural Extreme E international electric rally series, which commenced in 2021.
 She partners Johan Kristoffersson at the Rosberg X Racing team.
 The pair won three of the five rounds of the season on their way to becoming the series' first champions.
 Despite winning the championship, she was replaced by Mikaela Åhlin-Kottulinsky for the 2022 season.
 Taylor joined JBXE for the 2022 Desert X-Prix, sharing the car with Kevin Hansen on a one-race deal.

-In October 2025, Molly Taylor survived a rollover crash on a desert track in Saudi Arabia.
+In October 2025, Taylor survived a rollover crash on a desert track in Saudi Arabia.
 She climbed out of the damaged car by herself and was taken to hospital, just to be sure she had no severe injuries.
 Her team was hoping to repair the car in time for the race on the next day.